How to Layer Ski Clothing to Stay Warm and Ski in Style

 The Ski Vest

 The ski vest is another ski attire to add to your ski clothing wardrobe.
 This will be the most versatile piece of ski gear you own.
-On the right days, the vest can provide just the added core body warmth over your ski sweater you need on the slopes.
-Or, on those extra cold days, you can layer your ski jacket over the vest for even more warmth.
+On the right days, the vest can provide just the added core body warmth you need over your ski sweater on the slopes.
+Or on those extra-cold days, you can layer your ski jacket over the vest for even more warmth.
 Ski vests, often puffer vests, can easily become a go-to for many outdoor activities.

 Ski Pants